Watersheds to Sea Changes

 Art can bypass fear and build knowledge, while promoting positive change to communicate our loss,

-– Kira Carrillo Corser, Director, Sea Changes ACT Project
+our choices and our future. – Kira Carrillo Corser, Director, Sea Changes ACT Project

 Sea Changes Accomplishments